Duda Website Pre-Launch Checklist - What's Involved

 Style the 404 page

 It is not common to have broken links.
-But it is always best to prepare for the worst-case scenario in case a user types an incorrect URL.
+However, it is always best to prepare for the worst-case scenario, in case a user enters an incorrect URL.
 With a custom 404 page, users can know that they are still on your website so that they navigate back to the home page or the page they came from.
 It just creates a better user experience.

 Check for mobile compatibility

-Google will only index the mobile version of your website, so make sure you have double-checked every page of your site for good user experience.
-As the search engine apply rankings according to user experience, on-page SEO and backlinks.
-Having these correct from the start will boost your new website performance.
+Google will only index the mobile version of your website, so make sure you have double-checked every page of your site for a good user experience.
+As the search engine applies rankings according to user experience, on-page SEO and backlinks.
+Having these correct from the start will boost your new website's performance.

 Perform a cross-browser test

-Although most of us use Google Chrome these days, there are plenty of internet users that use other types of web browsers.
+Although most of us use Google Chrome these days, there are plenty of internet users who use other types of web browsers.
 As a starting point, test the website on the five main browsers as it may not be practical for you to test on every single one out there.
-The top five browsers are Google Chrome, Safari, Edge or Internet Explorer (currently being phased out), Duck-Duck-Go and Firefox.
+The top five browsers are Google Chrome, Safari, Microsoft Edge (formerly Internet Explorer, which

-There are various tools online to check cross-browser compatibility, but the simplest way is loading each page on the various browsers.
+There are various tools online to check cross-browser compatibility, but the simplest way is to load each page on the various browsers.
 Read more on the topic written by

 code gurus at Mozilla on their blog.